top of page

 Founding Director, NanoTRIZ Innovation Institute (Australia | Global Operations)

-Previous affiliations: Harvard University • Columbia University in NYC • Max Planck Institute • TU Munich • Fudan University • University of Toronto
+Previous affiliations: Harvard University • Columbia University in the City of New York • Max Planck Institute • IFW Dresden • TU Munich • Fudan University • University of Toronto

 Phase I: 3-Month Research Sprint